 NumPy 2 is coming: preventing breakage, updating your code

-Then I just realized that the NumPy 2.0 is coming.
+Then I realize that the NumPy 2.0 is almost here.
 I'm excited to see that.

-Check the [numpy/numpy issue #24300]1 for the latest updates on the development status and announcements.
+Check the numpy/numpy issue #243004 for the latest updates on the development status and announcements.

 Footnotes